BenjaminHoppe/reserveit/README.md

   <img src="./app/assets/images/reserve-it-logo.svg" alt="reserve-it logo" width="400px">
 </p>

-ReserveIt allows guests to browse restaurants and make reservations, and for owners to list their restaurants and manage guest reservations.
+Reserve-It allows guests to browse restaurants and make reservations, and for owners to list their restaurants and manage guest reservations.

 ## Table of contents